Queen Elizabeth 2: MachineryQueen Elizabeth 2 was originally fitted out with a steam turbine propulsion system using three Foster Wheeler E.S.D II boilers, which provided steam for the two Brown-Parsons turbines. The turbines were rated with a maximum power output figure of (normally operating at ) and coupled via double-reduction gearing to two six-bladed fixed-pitch propellers.

 The ship's service speed of 28.5 kn was now maintained using only seven of the diesel-electric sets.
 The maximum power output with the new engine configuration running increased to 130,000 hp, which was greater than the previous system's 110,000 hp.
 Using the same IBF-380 (Bunker C) fuel, the new configuration yielded a 35% fuel saving over the previous system.
-During the re-engining process, her funnel was replaced by a wider one to accommodate the exhaust pipes for the nine MAN diesel engines.
+During the re-engining process, her funnel was modified into a wider one to accommodate the exhaust pipes for the nine MAN diesel engines.

 During the refit, the original fixed-pitch propellers were replaced with variable-pitch propellers.
-The old steam propulsion system required astern turbines to move the ship backwards or stop her moving forward.
+The old steam propulsion system required astern turbines to move the ship backward or stop her moving forward.
 The pitch of the new variable pitch blades could simply be reversed, causing a reversal of propeller thrust while maintaining the same direction of propeller rotation, allowing the ship shorter stopping times and improved handling characteristics.

 The new propellers were originally fitted with "Grim Wheels", named after their inventor, Dr. Ing Otto Grim.
 These were free-spinning propeller blades fitted behind the main propellers, with long vanes protruding from the centre hub.
 The Grim Wheels were designed to recover lost propeller thrust and reduce fuel consumption by 2.5 to 3%.
 After the trial of these wheels, when the ship was drydocked, the majority of the vanes on each wheel were discovered to have broken off.
 The wheels were removed and the project was abandoned.

 Other machinery includes nine heat recovery boilers, coupled with two oil-fired boilers to produce steam for heating fuel, domestic water, swimming pools, laundry equipment, and galleys.
 Four flash evaporators and a reverse-osmosis unit desalinate seawater to produce 1000 tons of freshwater daily.
 There is also a sanitation system and sewage disposal plant, air conditioning plant, and an electro-hydraulic steering system.

 Construction

 On 30 December 1964, Cunard placed an order for construction of the new ship with John Brown and Company, who would build it at their shipyard in Clydebank, Scotland.
-The agreed price was £25,427,000 with provision for escalation of labour and materials increases, with an agreed delivery date of May 1968.
+The agreed price was £25,427,000 (equal to £ today) provision for escalation of labour and materials increases, with an agreed delivery date of May 1968.
 To assist with its construction the British government provided financial assistance to Cunard in the form of a £17.6 million loan at 4.5% interest.

 The keel was laid down on 5 July 1965, as hull number 736 on the same slipway where previous Cunard liners such as Lusitania, Aquitania, Queen Mary, and Queen Elizabeth had been constructed.

 The ship was launched and named on 20 September 1967 by Queen Elizabeth II, using the same pair of gold scissors her mother and grandmother used to launch Queen Elizabeth and Queen Mary, respectively.
 After the bottle of champagne was smashed the QE2 stayed put on the slipway for 90 seconds before being let free.
+In a break with tradition, Cunard declined to give the ship royal mail status.